 The Bank's liquidity management policy is built on international standards on liquidity risk measurements developed by the Basel Committee on Banking Supervision (the "Basel Committee"), for example the Liquidity Coverage Ratio ("LCR") and the Net Stable Funding Ratio ("NSFR") and it also applies measurements that best suit the operating environment of the Bank.
 In March 2020, the Central Bank of Iceland lowered deposit institutions' average reserve requirement from 1 per cent. to 0 per cent. and authorised the 1 per cent. fixed reserve requirement to be included in the calculation of the LCR with the aim of easing banks' liquidity position and giving them greater scope to respond to changed conditions in the domestic economy as a result of the COVID-19 pandemic.
-The effect of the Central Bank's actions on the Bank's liquidity ratios was positive, amounting to 18 percentage points for the total LCR and 15 percentage points for Icelandic króna.
-See further section entitled "The Republic of Iceland- Icelandic Economy" and Q1 2020 Financial Statements, which are incorporated by reference into this Base Prospectus.

-The Bank's total LCR at year-end 2019 was 161 per cent. (year-end 2018: 158 per cent.) and 769 per cent. in foreign currencies (year-end 2018: 532 per cent.), well above regulatory limits and the Bank's risk appetite.
-The Central Bank made changes to the Rules on Liquidity Ratio in December 2019, implementing a minimum requirement for liquidity ratio in ISK.
-Effective as of 1 January 2020, the minimum LCR in ISK is 30 per cent. and is due to increase to 50 per cent. over the next two years in 10 percentage-point annual increments.
-The Bank's liquidity ratio in ISK was 61 per cent. at year-end 2019.
-The Bank's net stable funding ratio in foreign currencies is 143 per cent. as of 31 December 2019 (year-end 2018: 166 per cent.) and total NSFR was 117 per cent. at year-end 2019 (year-end 2018: 120 per cent.).
+The Bank's total LCR at year-end 2020 was 154 per cent. (year-end 2019: 161 per cent.) and 424 per cent. in foreign currencies (year-end 2019: 769 per cent.) and 105 per cent. in ISK (year-end 2019: 61 per cent.), well above regulatory limits and the Bank's risk appetite.
+The Central Bank of Iceland made changes to the Rules on Liquidity Ratio in December 2019, implementing a minimum requirement for liquidity ratio in ISK.
+Effective as of 1 January 2020, the minimum LCR in ISK was 30 per cent. which was due to increase to 50 per cent. over the following two years in 10 percentage-point annual increments.
+However, the Central Bank of Iceland lengthened the adaption period by one year in December 2020 to further ease access to liquidity in ISK due to prevailing economic uncertainty as a result of the Covid-19 pandemic.
+Hence, the minimum LCR in ISK will be 40 per cent. as of 1 January 2022 and 50 per cent. as of 1 January 2023.

+The Bank's net stable funding ratio in foreign currencies was 132 per cent. as of 31 December 2020 (year-end 2019: 143 per cent.) and total NSFR was 116 per cent. at year-end 2020 (year-end 2019: 117 per cent.).
 See further in "Description of the Bank- Risk Management Framework."